jotaraz/SparseMatricesForParallelAssembly/README.md

 ## To-Do

-- How does the runtime scale with the number of threads?
+- $\surd$ How does the runtime scale with the number of threads?
 - Parallelize CSC conversion
-- Optimize CSC-assembly
+- $\surd$ Optimize CSC-assembly
 - Why can we not separate the separate more than 3 times?
+Does this hold for smaller `nt` too?
 - Optimize preparation
 - ILUZero
 - Boundary treatment